NeoTeo/SwiftGMP/README.md

 # Swift wrapper for the GNU Multiple Precision Arithmetic Library.

 This project is a work in progress.
-Currently only integer functions are implmented as well as some floating-point functions.
+Currently integer and some floating-point functions are implemented.

 ## Install
 ### Requirements